Skip to content

 I/O performance and tuning

-This section describes common IO patterns and how to get good performance on the ARCHER2 storage.
+This section describes common IO patterns, best practice for I/O and how to get good performance on the ARCHER2 storage.

 Information on the file systems, directory layouts, quotas, archiving and transferring data can be found in the Data management and transfer section.

-The advice here is targetted at use of the parallel file systems available on the compute nodes on ARCHER2 (i.e. Not the home and RDFaaS file systems).
+The advice here is targeted at use of the parallel file systems available on the compute nodes on ARCHER2 (i.e. Not the home and RDFaaS file systems).

 Common I/O patterns